DANIEL-AVIDAN/devops-k8s-project/README.md

 - Running multiple Pod replicas
 - Creating Kubernetes Services
 - Understanding `ClusterIP`
+- Understanding Kubernetes Ingress
+- Understanding the difference between Ingress and an Ingress Controller
+- Routing traffic from an Ingress to a Service
+- Understanding external port `80` versus internal application port `8000`
+- Using `nip.io` for local hostnames
+- Using `minikube tunnel` for local cluster access
+- Understanding when `kubectl port-forward` bypasses the Ingress
 - Using Helm charts
 - Using Helm templates
 - Using `values.yaml`